-- 80123 EFRAG welcomes the IASB's efforts to provide illustrative examples on disclosing MPMs.
+78127 EFRAG welcomes the IASB's efforts to provide illustrative examples on disclosing MPMs.
 However, EFRAG notes that the example, provided in Illustrative Examples, is not clear.
-According to the ED, such disclosures should clearly state what are the adjustments used to reconcile an MPM with the most directly comparable subtotal or total specified by IFRS Standards, and what is the effect of each the reconciling adjustments on income tax and non-controlling interest.
-While the presentation of the adjustments on income tax and non-controlling interest is not.
+According to the ED, such disclosures should clearly state what are the adjustments used to reconcile an MPM with the most directly comparable subtotal or total specified by IFRS Standards, and what is the effect of each the reconciling adjustments used to reconcile the MPM is clear, the presentation of the adjustments on income tax and non-controlling interest.

+is not.
 In EFRAG's opinion, such a disclosure should clearly label all the reconciling adjustments and their effects on income tax and non-controlling interest using the clear labels.
-In the example, however, the income tax and non-controlling interest effects are mixed with the reconciliation of other MPMs and, furthermore, with the disclosure on unusual items. - 84124 EFRAG, therefore, suggests the IASB to reconsider the structure of the example and the way it provides information on MPMs and unusual items.
+In the example, however, the income tax and non-controlling interest effects are mixed with the reconciliation of other MPMs and, furthermore, with the disclosure on unusual items.

+79128 EFRAG, therefore, suggests the IASB to reconsider the structure of the example and the way it provides information on MPMs and unusual items.